 Advanced operations

-Select an effect and Press menu encoder : a context menu will appear, allowing you to :
+Select an effect and Press menu encoder to access the following options :

 Tip Select an effect and Hold it with the menu encoder.
 Then you can change its position in the chain.